The Best Breweries & Craft Beer in Gatlinburg

 There’s nothing quite like sitting down to have a tasty brew after a day of hiking or sightseeing in the Great Smoky Mountains.
 Though Gatlinburg, TN is known for all that and then some, the craft brewery craze has caught on here and it’s here to stay.

 Below is our list of some of our favorite breweries and taverns that serve up craft brews in Gatlinburg.

 Smoky Mountain Brewery – Gatlinburg, 1004 Parkway

 The oldest craft brewery in East Tennessee heads up our list.
 Gatlinburg was the first location to begin what would become a four-location organization.
 Pigeon Forge followed with the success of Gatlinburg’s, then Knoxville, and most recently, Maryville.
-Considered to be “ahead of the curve” in terms of recipes and perfecting them to premium beers, Smoky Mountain Brewery is the place to go suds; seasonal, stouts, pale ales and so much more.
+Considered to be “ahead of the curve” in terms of recipes and perfecting them to premium beers, Smoky Mountain Brewery is the place to go with seasonal, stouts, pale ales and so much more.
+Smoky Mountain Brewery is sure to brew small batches to ensure the finest taste and quality.
 Gather up the group and get there for beer, live team trivia, music, football gatherings and karaoke.
 Visit the website here.